Annual Rick Billings Memorial Award

 2020 Winner - John Stomp

-The first Rick Billings Memorial Award was granted in December 2020 to John Stomp, the former Chief Operating Officer for the Albuquerque Bernalillo County Water Utility Authority.
+The first Rick Billings Award was granted in December 2020 to John Stomp, the former Chief Operating Officer for the Albuquerque Bernalillo County Water Utility Authority.
 John served as the EC Non-Federal Co-Chair from June 2019 to December 2020, when he retired.
 John was instrumental in supporting the Collaborative Program in developing a Science & Adaptive Management Plan (Science & AM Plan).
 He helped the EC navigate difficult decisions and hurdles, and adopt a forward-looking, solution-focused perspective.

 John Stomp